+Since phase retrieval can be cast as a non-convex minimization problem, many efforts have been made to study phase retrieval algorithms from the viewpoint of optimization.
+For example, Bauschke et al. [17] related HIO to a particular relaxation of the Douglas-Rachford algorithm [18] and introduced the hybrid projection reflection algorithm [17, 19].
+Using similar ideas, researchers further proposed several projection algorithms such as iterated difference map [20] and relaxed averaged alternation reflection [21].
 In [22], Chen and Fannjiang analyzed a Fourier-domain Douglas-Rachford algorithm for phase retrieval.
 By taking noise into account, the Wirtinger Flow [23] relaxes the magnitude constraint into a fidelity term that measures the misfit of Fourier data, to which Wirtinger gradient descent is applied.
-Other methods in this line include alternating direction methods [24], [25], [26] that have been widely used in image processing, as well as lifting approaches [27] such as PhaseLift [28], [29] by Candès et al. and its variants [30], [31].
+Other methods in this line include alternating direction methods [24-26] that have been widely used in image processing, as well as lifting approaches [27] such as PhaseLift [28, 29] by Candès et al. and its variants [30, 31].

 In this paper, we propose an optimization-based phase retrieval method, termed generalized proximal smoothing (GPS), which effectively addresses the noise in both real and Fourier spaces.
-Motivated by the success of OSS [16], GPS incorporates the idea of Moreau-Yosida [32], [33] regularization with heat kernel smoothing, to relax the object constraint into an implicit regularizer.
-We extend the notion of infimal convolution from real domain to complex domain in the context of convex analysis [34], [35], which enables us to handle the convex conjugate of the implicit relaxation in the dual variable.
+Motivated by the success of OSS [16], GPS incorporates the idea of Moreau-Yosida [32, 33] regularization with heat kernel smoothing, to relax the object constraint into a continuous regularizer.
 We further relax the magnitude constraint into a least squares fidelity term, for de-noising in Fourier space.
-To minimize the primal-dual formulation, GPS iterates back and forth between efficient proximal mappings of the two relaxed functions, respectively.
+To minimize the resulting primal-dual formulation, GPS iterates back and forth between efficient proximal mappings of the two relaxed functions, respectively.
 Our experimental results using noisy experimental data of biological and inorganic specimens demonstrate that GPS consistently outperforms the state-of-the-art algorithms HIO and OSS in terms of both speed and robustness.
-We also refer readers to the recent paper [36] about training quantized neural networks, which shows another success of using Moreau-Yosida regularization to relax the hard constraint.
+We also refer readers to the recent paper [34] about training quantized neural networks, which shows another success of using Moreau-Yosida regularization to relax the hard constraint.

 Notations.
 Let us fix some notations.
-For any complexvalued vectors $u, v \in \mathbb{C}^n$ , $\overline{u}$ is the complex conjugate of u, whereas $u^ := \overline{u}^\top$ is the Hermitian transpose. $\operatorname{Re}(u)$ and $\operatorname{Im}(u)$ are the real and imaginary parts of u, respectively.
+For any complex-valued vectors $u, v \in \mathbb{C}^n$, \overline{u} is the complex conjugate of u, whereas $u^ := \overline{u}^\top$ is the Hermitian transpose.
+Re(u) and Im(u) are the real and imaginary parts of u, respectively.